VivekCR7/TEST/SQL-Basics-to-advance/README.md

 ```

-we can use specify multiple column sperated by '**,**' for selecting multiple column.
+We can use specify multiple column sperated by '**,**' for selecting multiple column.

-* select all columns
+* Select all columns

 ```sql
 > select * from cd.bookings